akson-ai/akson/README.md

 ### Key Principles

-- **Simplicity First**: While some programming knowledge is helpful, Akson is designed to be accessible to anyone who can use a text editor and write basic Python code.
-Advanced features are available for those who need them, but the basic use case remains straightforward.
+- **Simplicity**: Akson is accessible to anyone who can use a text editor and write basic Python code.
+Advanced features are available for those who need them.

-- **Data Ownership**: We believe in complete data privacy and ownership.
-Unlike many AI platforms, Akson stores all conversations locally in JSON format, giving you full control over your data and the ability to export or process it as needed.
+- **Data Ownership**: Akson stores all conversations locally in JSON format, giving you control over your data and the ability to export or process it.

-- **Self-Hosted Freedom**: Modern personal computers are powerful enough to run AI assistants locally.
-Akson embraces this philosophy, allowing you to run everything on your own hardware without external dependencies.
+- **Self-Hosted**: Akson runs on your hardware without external dependencies.

-- **Rapid Prototyping**: Akson serves as an ideal platform for quick proof-of-concepts.
-Focus on implementing your agent's logic without worrying about frontend development or deployment infrastructure.
+- **Rapid Prototyping**: Akson lets you implement agent logic without frontend development or deployment infrastructure.

-- **Minimal Dependencies**: We maintain a lean codebase with minimal external dependencies.
-This makes the project easy to understand, fork, and customize for your specific needs.
+- **Minimal Dependencies**: The codebase has minimal external dependencies, making it easy to understand, fork, and customize.

 ## Features